call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [hMod](https://github.com/traitor/Minecraft-Server-Mod/) : The first server type with server side mods (plugins) supported.
 It supported early Alpha versions.

-[HotPur](https://github.com/ishlandbukkit/Hotpur) : HotPur is a 1.16.5 (?) fork of PurPur attempting to add Fabric mod support.

 [LightStone](https://github.com/grahamedgecombe/lightstone) : All the way back in 2011 in Alpha 1.0.16 an attempted multi-core Minecraft server project was made.
 It didn't head anywhere, but is the predecessor to the Glowstone project.

 [McEx](https://github.com/McEx/McEx) : McEx was an experimental multi-core server written in rust and elixer, but was never released.